 Tract homebuilders are often local to your area, but numerous national corporations build tract home communities throughout the country.
 Tract homes can include:

-While some people may see tract houses as boring or too rigid, they actually come with many benefits for prospective buyers and new homeowners.
+While some people may see tract houses as boring or too rigid, they actually come with many benefits of owning a home for prospective buyers and new homeowners.

 If you are on a budget but still want a home that has everything you need, a tract house is a great choice.
 Of course, the exact price will vary based on the region or municipality, but tract homes typically have a lower price tag per square foot compared to other non-tract houses in the area.